polyaxon/polyaxon/site/integrations/nginx.md

 ## Install Nginx Ingress

-In order to use NGINX Ingress controller with Polyaxon, you need install the controller w/o RBAC depending on your cluster:
+In order to use NGINX Ingress controller with Polyaxon, you need to install the controller w/o RBAC depending on your cluster:

 ```yaml
 helm install -n polyaxon --name=nginx stable/nginx-ingress